Spa: Bathing in medieval times

-Great bathhouses were built in Byzantine centers such as Constantinople and Antioch, and the popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in eighth and ninth centuries.
-The Popes maintained their baths in their residences, and bath houses including hot baths incorporated into Christian Church buildings or those of monasteries, which known as "charity baths" because they served both the clerics and needy poor people.
-The Church also built public bathing facilities that were separate for both sexes near monasteries and pilgrimage sites; also, the popes situated baths within church basilicas and monasteries since the early Middle Ages.
-Catholic religious orders of the Augustinians' and Benedictines' rules contained ritual purification, and inspired by Benedict of Nursia encouragement for the practice of therapeutic bathing; Benedictine monks played a role in the development and promotion of spa.
+Great bathhouses were built in Byzantine centers such as Constantinople and Antioch, and the popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in the eighth and ninth centuries.
+The Popes maintained baths in their residences, and bath houses known as "charity baths" as they served both the clerics and the poor incorporated into Christian Church buildings or those of monasteries.
+The Church also built public bathing facilities that were separate for both sexes near monasteries and pilgrimage sites.
+Popes situated baths within church basilicas and monasteries since the early Middle Ages.
+Catholic religious orders of the Augustinians' and Benedictines' rules contained ritual purification.
+Benedictine monks played a role in the development and promotion of the spa, inspired by Benedict of Nursia's encouragement for the practice of therapeutic bathing.
 Protestantism also played a prominent role in the development of the British spas.
+Public bathing and spas were common in medieval Christendom in larger towns and cities such as Paris, Regensburg, and Naples.

 Bathing procedures during this period varied greatly.
-By the 16th century, physicians at Karlsbad, Bohemia, prescribed that the mineral water be taken internally as well as externally.
+In the 16th century, physicians at Karlsbad, Bohemia, prescribed mineral water to be taken internally as well as externally.
 Patients periodically bathed in warm water for up to 10 or 11 hours while drinking glasses of mineral water.
-The first bath session occurred in the morning, the second in the afternoon.
+The first bath session occurred in the morning, and the second in the afternoon.
 This treatment lasted several days until skin pustules formed and broke resulting in the draining of "poisons" considered to be the source of the disease.
-Then followed another series of shorter, hotter baths to wash the infection away and close the eruptions.
+This was followed by a series of shorter, hotter baths to wash the infection away and close the eruptions.

-In the English coastal town of Scarborough in 1626, a Mrs. Elizabeth Farrow discovered a stream of acidic water running from one of the cliffs to the south of the town.
+In the English coastal town of Scarborough in 1626, Elizabeth Farrow discovered a stream of acidic water running from one of the cliffs to the south of the town.
 This was deemed to have beneficial health properties and gave birth to Scarborough Spa.
-Dr Wittie's book about the spa waters published in 1660 attracted a flood of visitors to the town.
+Dr Wittie's book about the spa waters, published in 1660, attracted a flood of visitors to the town.
 Sea bathing was added to the cure, and Scarborough became Britain's first seaside resort.
 The first rolling bathing machines for bathers are recorded on the sands in 1735.